kitschpatrol/yanki/readme.md

 - [ ] Including some built-in CSS stylesheet options might be nice, since Anki's defaults can't always anticipate the kinds of HTML you're likely to generate from Markdown.

 - [ ] Support for Mermaid diagrams.
+(Unlikely since rendering to an SVG seems to require a browser.
+See [rehype-mermaid](https://github.com/remcohaszing/rehype-mermaid) and [remark-mermaidjs](https://github.com/remcohaszing/remark-mermaidjs).)

 - [ ] Either embedding media assets or implementing integration with Anki's media library could be helpful for offline review.
 (Though externally hosted image links seem generally fine for now.)